Anylsite/anyledger-hub-Pre-Alpha/README.md

 ## Overview

 AnyLedger Hub is the bridge connecting the IoT device featuring the [embedded wallet](https://github.com/AnyLedger/anyledger-wallet) and a given blockchain.
 It consist of a series of moving pieces like the LWM2M server to remotely manage the devices (device lifecycle management, over-the-air updates, etc.), the blockchain nodes and decentralised storage solutions.
-It also feature a set of standard smart contracts implementing features like digital twin, decentralised access control, multisignature contracts, etc.
+It also includes a set of standard smart contracts implementing features like digital twin, decentralised access control, multisignature contracts, etc.

 What is inside the current repo: